mkleemann/gimp-scripts/README.md

 * Gap Size
   * Size of the gaps between tiles (vertical and horizontal) in px, when choosing the _with gaps_ option.
 * Scale image to fit raster
-  * The image may to large/small to fit the choosen raster including possible gaps.
+  * The image may be too large/small to fit the chosen raster including possible gaps.
 It will be resized to match that with precedence on width.
 Aspect ratio will be preserved.
 * Crop/Extend height to fit
   * Crops the height at the maximum number of complete rows or extends the image with partly filled and/or empty tiles on the bottom meeting the set number of rows.
 * Create Banner Mask
   * Since the tiles are shown as round images in the scanner app, it provides a mask to show what it would look like in your profile.
+There is an additional (invisible) layer with the "rings".
+It can be made visible in the layer options in GIMP.
 * With gaps
   * Choose gaps between the tiles.
 The default of 28px meets the usually used value for the current scanner app.
 * Slice basename